avadev/Avalara-AvaTax-for-Magento2/docs/document-management.md

 In the Magento admin, go to Stores > Settings > Configuration > Sales > Tax.
 Click on the **AvaTax - Document Management** section -
 Enable Document Management set to Yes

 II.
-Connect to your CertCapture Account

-Modify the env.php file to Connect to the appropriate CertCapture instance using the eCommerce, API credentials and CertCapture Client ID.

-II.
 Review Configuration Settings